-This week does provide an opportunity for me to have a little continuity with you all and I really cherish that, just kind of dropping in to do a chapel isn’t nearly as helpful either to me, perhaps, or to you, as getting into a little bit of a flow.
+This week does provide an opportunity for me to have a little continuity with you all, and I really cherish that.
+Just kind of dropping in from time to time to do a chapel isn’t nearly as helpful either to me, perhaps, or to you, as getting into a little bit of a flow.
 So that means I have to kind of pick a theme.
 And as I was thinking about what I might address this week in our chapels together, I just kind of asked myself the question, “What’s the most important thing that I could address?
-What’s the most important issue that’s going to face us as we live out our Christian lives in this world? given that we know the Lord Jesus Christ, given that we understand the theology of justification and sanctification and all of that.
-What do we really need to know?
+What’s the most important issue that’s going to face us as we live out our Christian lives in this world? given that we know the Lord Jesus Christ, given that we understand the theology of justification and sanctification and all of that, what do we really need to know?”

-And I thought that this is an educational institution, this is all about learning, this is all about gaining knowledge, a body of knowledge so that you are truly an educated person.
-But more than that, knowledge is only valuable if it becomes the driving compelling force in the choices that you make.
+And I thought that this is an educational institution; this is all about learning, this is all about gaining knowledge, a body of knowledge so that you are truly an educated person.
+But more than that, knowledge is only valuable if it becomes the driving, compelling force in the choices that you make.
 It really is the height of folly to have a lot of knowledge and then make bad choices.
-So in the end, knowledge should lead to wisdom, particularly if knowledge encompasses the truth of God’s Word, that should make a major contribution to the wisdom that you exhibit in the choices you make in life.
+So in the end, knowledge should lead to wisdom, particularly if knowledge encompasses the truth of God’s Word; that should make a major contribution to the wisdom that you exhibit in the choices you make in life.
 And your life will be the byproduct of your choices.
 I mean, you’ll go through life, you’ll make choices.
 Making the right choices is critical, it’s crucial.
-Making the wrong choice is obviously as critical in a negative sense.
+Making the wrong choices obviously is critical in a negative sense.

 It’s simple for me to answer that.
 The biggest problem in the church today is the absence of discernment.
 It’s a lack of discernment.
-It’s the biggest problem with Christian people, they make bad choices.
+It’s the biggest problem with Christian people.
+They make bad choices.
 They accept the wrong thing.
 They accept the wrong theology.
-The are prone to the wrong teaching.
-They’re unwise in who they follow, what they listen to and what they read.
+They are prone to the wrong teaching.
+They’re unwise in who they follow, what they listen to, and what they read.

-Then, all of a sudden, his wife says to me.
-“I have just the quilt for you.”
-And she ran in the back, she said, “I made it myself.”
-She ran in the back, she came out with the ugliest quilt you have ever seen.
-It was absolutely non-descript.
+Then, all of a sudden, his wife says to me, “I have just the quilt for you,” and she ran in the back, she said, “I made it myself.”
+She ran in the back; she came out with the ugliest quilt you have ever seen.
+It was absolutely nondescript.
 It was no particular color or pattern.
-And I...you know, it’s like when somebody shows you their homely baby, what are you going to say?
-That's...that is a baby.
+And, you know, it’s like when somebody shows you their homely baby, you know, what are you going to say?
+“That is a baby.”

 You know, so many people’s lives are like that.
 They’re just ugly quilts that make no sense, that have no rhyme or reason, just the bits and pieces of life all sewn together without any particular pattern.
 Indiscriminate.